typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 error, or cancellation).
 As the 'release' parts in the `Resource` instances are now blocked on the same semaphore, we can be sure that streams are closed only after `transfer` is over, _i.e._ we have implemented mutual exclusion of `transfer` execution and resources releasing.
+The implicit `ContextShift` instance is required to create the semaphore instance; at this point you can ignore it, a bit more about that data type will be explained later on when we work with cats-effect `Fiber`s.

 And that is it!
 We are done, now we can create a program that uses this function.